joeapodaca/Election_Analysis/README.md

  - Diana DeGette, who recieved 73.8% of the vote and 272,892 number of votes.

  ##Challenge Overview

- For the challenge portion of this project the county information had to be added to the analysis.
+ For the challenge portion of this project the county information was added to the analysis.

  ##Challenge Summary

  This code is written to be easily changed for the next election.
 As long as the election results are saved as election_results.csv, the candidate is in colum C and     the county is column B.